 73a.
-Have you ever had an allergic or other bad reaction to a food that has made you more careful about eating?
+Has your child ever had an allergic or other adverse physical reaction to a food that has made him/her more careful about eating?
 (Yes/No)

 73b.
-Over the past 4 weeks, have you been worried that food might be bad for you in any way (e.g., that your food might contain something that you are allergic to, even if you were told that it didn't) to the extent that it has limited the amount or type of food that you eat?
+To your knowledge, over the past 4 weeks, has your child been worried that food might be harmful to him/her in any way (e.g., that his/her food might contain an allergen, even though he/she has been reassured that it does not) to the extent that it has restricted the amount or type of food they eat?